 The Nordic countries are experts in the art of the open-faced breakfast sandwich.
 Slathered with a range of spreads, from soft cheeses to mayonnaises to jams, the breads are then loaded up with cured fish, cold cuts, cheeses, vegetables, and/or hard-boiled eggs.
 In Sweden expect to see filmjölk, a soured dairy product, on the breakfast table, as well as kaviar (caviar) spread, and plenty of fresh berries, like cloudberries or lingonberries.
 In Denmark, the sandwich foundation might be rye bread, and the Norwegian sandwich on lefse flat bread often features Gjetost cheese.

 Find it: On the hunt for a traditional breakfast in one of these Nordic countries?
-Start with our favorite places to eat in Sweden, the best places to get smørrebrød in Denmark, and these classic eateries in Oslo, Norway.
+Start with our favorite places to eat in Sweden and the best places to get smørrebrød in Denmark.

 Another trio of countries with similar philosophies on the first meal of the day, France, Spain, and Italy disagree with the idea that breakfast is the most important meal of the day.
 A morning coffee is indispensable, but additional sustenance isn’t often required.
 When in Paris (or Rome, or Madrid), do as the locals do and start off light—a croissant with coffee at a Parisian café, a biscotti with cappuccino in Italy, or simple toast with tomato and olive oil with café con leche in Spain.
 You’ll want to save room for the rich dishes awaiting you at lunch and dinner.